Shuitianyi: Origins and Development

 The shuitianyi is a popular, but rare fashion phenomenon, which appeared in the middle and the late Ming dynasty and remained popular in the Qing dynasty.
 The shuitianyi may have originally originated from poor people, who would use whatever leftover clothing they would have at hand for saving purposes, and was initially only popular among poor women.
 Its origins may have been inspired by Buddhist robes, the Kasaya or Baina, which was made when monks would make clothes out of a variety of useless clothes.
 It was later adopted by aristocratic women during Ming dynasty who found it beautiful, and they began to cut cloth (even from entire brocade) voluntarily into a design shape and sew it into an aristocratic form of the shuitianyi.
 While the shuitianyi was a popular form of fashion for women in the Ming dynasty, men during this era would also wear baina clothing.

 Other versions

+Taoist Li Yuantong wearing shuitianyi, also known as bainayi (百衲衣).